informalsystems/vdd/guide/guide.md

-# Verification-Driven Development: An Informal Manifesto
+# Verification-Driven Development: An Informal Guide

 **Abstract.** Software bugs can be increasingly costly, e.g., blockchain technology.
 At the same time, modern software stacks are quite complex.